Resources

 What Business Lawyers Should Know About Trademarks

-Making the Most Out of Madrid Protocol Trademark Applications
+Madrid Protocol Trademark Applications

 Common Law Trademark Rights in Canada

-Changing Trademark Use: What to Do as Your Business Evolves
+Changing Trademark Use as Your Business Evolves

 How to Expunge Registered Trademarks in Canada